lip6/ITSTools-web/ta.md

+---
+title: Timed Automata
+keywords: gal
+tags: [gal]
+sidebar: home_sidebar
+permalink: composite.html
+summary: Analyzing Timed Automata with ITS tools.
+---

 # Using ITS to build and analyze Timed Automata.

 ITS-tools is happy to offer support for Timed Automata, in a discrete time setting.

 Alpha-Stage Warning : this tool is still very young, and may exhibit strange features (read bugs).
 Some effort has been invested in providing compatibility with the reference Timed Automata tool [Uppaal](http://www.uppaal.org) and providing a decent editing front-end.
 The plugin offers an Xtext based editor (content-assist, correct as you type...) to edit .xta files which is [the textual syntax of Uppaal v4](http://www.it.uu.se/research/group/darts/uppaal/help.md?file=FileFormats.shtml).

-<a name="toc"></a>

-## <a name="sec:Install"></a>I. Install
+## Install

 Please follow [these guidelines](eclipsestart.md) to install ITS modeler.

 To obtain an .xta file from Uppaal choose "File...
 Save As" then give the file a .xta extension.

 Please note that this is a very early alpha-release, we appreciate your feedback.
 We did manage to read in all the models included in Uppaal distribution so there is tested support for variables, templates, template parameters, instantiation, local clocks, locations, transitions, arithmetic, urgent locations, and location invariants.

 This version currently does not support Function declarations or array variables.
 There are known issues with global clocks and with commit states currently.

-## <a name="sec:TPNeditor"></a>II.
-Using the XTA editor
+## Using the XTA editor

-### <a name="ssec:modelTPN"></a>1\.
-Modeling with Discrete Timed Automata
+### Modeling with Discrete Timed Automata

 In an empty project create or import an existing xta file to get started.

-The syntax is explained in summarized in the BNF [here](http://people.cs.aau.dk/~adavid/utap/syntax.html) and explained in much more detailed form in [the reference manual](http://www.it.uu.se/research/group/darts/uppaal/help.md?file=System_Descriptions/Model.shtml").
+The syntax is explained in summarized in the BNF [here](http://people.cs.aau.dk/~adavid/utap/syntax.html) and explained in much more detailed form in [the reference manual](http://www.it.uu.se/research/group/darts/uppaal/help.php?file=System_Descriptions/Introduction.shtml).

 You can also use "File->New->Example...->Coloane Examples->Timed Automata" to get a project containing a few tested examples from Uppaal distribution.